 the analysis mode, allowing to display, select (with various filters) and edit data (in text format, to be imported into spreadsheet or statistical analysis software).

-The “official” citation of Eye and Pen is:
+The “official” (international) citation of Eye and Pen is:

 Alamargot, D., Chesnet, D., Dansac, C. & Ros, C. (2006).
 Eye and Pen: a new device to study reading during writing.
 Behaviour Research Methods, Instruments and Computers, 38(2), 287-299.